 10.4.8 Data Transfer

 In the DBand, MSDUs are transmitted using QoS data frames.
 During the CBAP, the MAC delivers MSDUs based on the priority of the transmitted QoS data frames.
-The MAC can transmit all MSDUs having a TSID with an associated TSPEC with an access policy of EDCA or SEMM, provided that the source AID of the CBAP allocation is equal to the source AID of the TS or the source AID of the CBAP allocation is equal to broadcast AID Editor: Change the text at P395L19
+The MAC can transmit all MSDUs having a TSID with an associated TSPEC with an access policy of EDCA or SEMM, provided that the source AID of the CBAP allocation is equal to the source AID of the TS or the source AID of the CBAP allocation is equal to broadcast AID or the destination AID of the CBAP matches the destination AID of the TS.

+Editor: Change the text at P395L19

 10.4.1 Introduction

-- the TS has an access policy of EDCA, where it can use all CBAP allocations with Source AID equal to the broadcast AID and all CBAP allocations with Source AID matching the source STA of the TS; or
+- the TS has an access policy of EDCA, where it can use all CBAP allocations with Source AID equal to the broadcast AID and all CBAP allocations with Source AID matching the source STA of the TS and all CBAP allocations with Destination AID matching the destination STA of the TS; or

-- the TS has an access policy of SEMM, where it can use exactly one SP allocation, as well as all CBAP allocations with Source AID equal to the broadcast AID and all CBAP allocations with Source AID matching the source STA of the TS Editor: Change the text at P45L26
+- the TS has an access policy of SEMM, where it can use exactly one SP allocation, as well as all CBAP allocations with Source AID equal to the broadcast AID and all CBAP allocations with Source AID matching the source STA of the TS and all CBAP allocations with Destination AID matching the destination STA of the TS.

+Editor: Change the text at P45L26

 4.3.17 DBand STA

-Certain DBand features such as service period allocation are available only to DBand STAs that are associated with an AP or with a PCP, while other DBand features such as EDCA operation within allocated CBAPs in a PBSS do not require association.
+Certain DBand features such as service period allocation are available only to DBand STAs that are associated with an AP or with a PCP, while other DBand features such as EDCA operation in a PBSS do not require association.

 Editor: Insert the following Annex

+Annex Z

+(informative)

+TSPEC aggregation in the DBand

+Examples of TSPEC aggregation include but are not limited to:

+Traffic Streams between two DBand STAs A and B, having an access policy of SPCA, even if they flow in opposite directions, sharing an SP allocation created with A as Source AID and B as Destination AID

+Traffic Streams between DBand STA A and other DBand STAs, having an access policy of EDCA, even if they flow in opposite directions (some having STA A as source and some having STA A as destination), sharing a CBAP allocation created with A as Source AID and broadcast Destination AID.

+Figure 188 and Figure 189 show examples of TSPEC aggregation in the DBand.
+Note that TSPEC 3 in Figure 188 (for both SPCA and EDCA cases) can flow only through an RD grant.

+Figure 188 Example of TSPEC aggregation (SPCA and EDCA access policies)

+Figure 189 Example of TSPEC aggregation (SPCA, EDCA and SEMM access policies)

 Editor: at P373L35 append to the last paragraph

+During an Awake BI, a non-PCP/non-AP STA that has not set up a wakeup schedule with the PCP/AP and that is in PS mode shall be awake during any allocated CBAP for which the STA is the source DBand STA or destination DBand STA, or the source AID of the CBAP is equal to the broadcast AID or the destination AID of the CBAP is equal to the broadcast AID.

 Discussion: There are lot of fields delivered by DBand beacon that are not included in BSSDescription of the MLME-SCAN.confirm